emirhanusta/emirhanusta/README.md

 <p align="center">

 # Hey, I'm Emirhan Usta!
-I’m a sofware developer focused on java.
+I’m a software developer focused on java.
 Currently learning React and also developing a project by using java and postgreSQL.
 On the other hand, I also have interest in developing mobile applications with flutter.